RakhithJK/BishopFox-sliver-wiki/Compile-From-Source.md

 #### Go Assets

 Sliver embeds its own version of the Go compiler and related tools.
 Run the following script to download these static assets.
-You need to do this at least once before running `make`:
+You only need to do this once before running `make`:

 ```
 $ ./go-assets.sh